Australia mulls tougher cybersecurity laws after data breach

 O’Neil called on Optus to offer compromised customers free credit monitoring to protect them from identity theft, a request that the Sydney-based company complied with later on Monday.

-Optus said the information that had been accessed by an unnamed third party included customers’ names, dates of birth, phone numbers and email addresses.
+Optus said the information that had been accessed by an unidentified third party included customers’ names, dates of birth, phone numbers and email addresses.

-For a minority, the personal data also included identification documents such as driver’s license and passport numbers.

-Police and other government security agencies had worked through the weekend to protect affected customers, O’Neil said.
+Police and other government security agencies worked through the weekend to protect affected customers, O’Neil said.

 Government agencies were also working with the banking sector to protect customers.